re4ldev/arch-laptop/README.md

 **`# timedatectl set-timezone Europe/Warsaw`**

 ## 10. Wipe out the disk ##
 This step is optional.
 It is only required if you want to sanitize the disk prior to its usage.
+The below described sanitization steps will only apply to SSD SATA.
+For NVME connected devices, please, follow up on Arch Linux wiki [SSD/Memory cell cleaning](https://wiki.archlinux.org/title/Solid_state_drive/Memory_cell_clearing).

 Verify the disk device name on which we will install Arch Linux.\
 **`# lsblk`**\